supervisorwp/supervisor/readme.txt

 == Changelog ==

+= [1.3.2] - 2025-06-24 =
+- Fixed: Fixed the Secure Login implementation to remove empty IP entries after the "Reset Entries" time is reached. https://github.com/supervisorwp/supervisor/pull/42
+- Changed: Added support for the new autoload values introduced in WordPress 6.6. https://github.com/supervisorwp/supervisor/pull/44
+- Changed: Bumped the minimum required WordPress version to 5.5.
+- Changed: Bumped the minimum required PHP version to 7.2.
+- Changed: Bumped the tested up to WordPress version to 6.8.1.

 = [1.3.1] - 2024-07-15 =
 * Changed: Bumped the tested WP version up to 6.5.5.
 * Fixed: Disabled the autoloading of the login attempts log option for performance reasons.